-Although it is midnight at this stage, the freshly healed Coleridge, euphoric at his own self-release, has no desire to sleep.
-Rather, with his relieved soul, he wants to stay fully conscious, in order to enjoy his present spiritual uplift, and to keep vigil over his "Lady," acting like her own guardian angel.
-Celebrating the power of Joy after so many years of depression, he now wishes his "Lady" everything that is opposite to the state of depression, which he has long suffered from.
-Kindly and tranquilly, he turns the storm into a "mountain-birth" for her, acting contrary to the state of spiritual death and the black ideas of depression.
-He sends her "gentle Sleep," flying "with wings of healing" (ll.
+Although it is midnight at this stage, the freshly healed Coleridge has no desire to sleep.
+Rather, with his released soul, he wants to stay fully conscious, in order to enjoy his present spiritual uplift, and to keep vigil over his "Lady," acting like her own guardian angel.
+Kindly and tranquilly, he turns the storm into a short-lived "mountain-birth" for her.
+He sends her "gentle Sleep," flying "with wings of healing" (Il.
 126-8), relieving her of every possible cause of grief or pain.
-That "gentle Sleep" is opposite to the torturous sleeplessness and the agonizingly disturbed sleep that are characteristic of depressed souls.
-He lights "all the stars" in the heavens brightly above her dwelling, to watch silently over her (ll.
+He lights "all the stars" in the heavens brightly above her dwelling, to watch silently over her (Il.
 130-31).
 Unlike their sparkling above him and the new moon's brightness in the first verse paragraph, their light will shine full of life for her every night.
 And he finally showers her, while soundly asleep, with passionate prayers.

-Coleridge's warm wishes for his "Lady" eventually bring him and her to daylight.
-When day breaks, she will still enjoy his blessing.
-She will wake up endowed with all shapes of "Joy":
+Coleridge's wishes for his "Lady" bring him eventually to daylight.
+When day breaks, she will still enjoy his blessing, waking up endowed with all shapes of "Joy":

-With light heart may she rise, Gay fancy, cheerful eyes,
+With light heart may she rise,

+Gay fancy, cheerful eyes,

 Joy lift her spirit, joy attune her voice.
-(II.
+(Il.
 132-134, emphasis added)

-These unselfish wishes actually describe Coleridge's moment of breaking the vicious cycle of clinical depression through a "cognitive, behavioural and interpersonal" act (Tyrrell & Elliott).
-He excitedly reflects his release from depression onto his "Lady".
-He wishes that "simple spirit, guided from above" (1.
-137) what he realises to be most significant for a happy, stable life.
-The "light heart" he wishes her is the opposite of his depressed heart in line 41, burdened with "the smothering weight" of dejection.
-Her "gay fancy" (reminiscent of his own in the past, which used to make him "dreams of happiness" in line 79) will always be the opposite of his "spirit of Imagination" that was earlier suspended, in line 86.
-Her "cheerful eyes" will perceive life and beauty feelingly, with the inner light of joy, unlike his "blank" eyes of the second and third verse paragraphs.
-Similarly, she will always be able to feelingly hear the melody of creation, as joy will always "attune her voice," and make it pour forth, to give "life and element" to "all sweet sounds" in Nature (ll.
+He wishes his "Lady", the "simple spirit, guided from above" (l.
+137), what he probably cannot wish for himself anymore.
+The "light heart" he wishes her is the opposite of his heart in line 41, burdened with "the smothering weight" of dejection.
+Her "gay fancy" (reminiscent of his own in the past, which used to make him "dreams of happiness" in line 79) will always be the opposite of his suspended "spirit of Imagination" of line 86.
+Her "cheerful eyes" will perceive life and beauty feelingly, with the inner light of joy (unlike his "blank" eyes of the second and third verse paragraphs).
+Similarly, she will always be able to feelingly hear the melody of creation, as joy will always "attune her voice," and make it pour forth, to give "life and element" to "all sweet sounds" (ll.
 56-58).
-Finally, with joy "lift[ing] her spirit", her soul will always be fresh, active and free, unlike the imprisoned soul that once struggled long and hard inside him to find release (II.
+Finally, by wishing joy to "lift her spirit", her soul will always be fresh, active and free, unlike his imprisoned soul that struggles hard to find release (ll.
 17-20).
 With that spirit, that heart and those senses, she will always be perceptively and interactively attached to the life of Nature: "To her may all things live, from pole to pole, / Their life the eddying of her living soul" (ll.
 135-136).